Qumulo/docs/azure-guide/how-qumulo-scalable-file-service-works.md

 This fully managed service deploys and manages resources on your behalf, runs Qumulo Core, and provides the same interfaces and functionality as Qumulo on premises.

-{% capture inThisGuide %}In this guide, we refer to the collective features and functionality of Qumulo Core as _{{site.azure.qumuloOnAzureLong}}_ or _the service._{% endcapture %}
+{% capture inThisGuide %}In this guide, we refer to the collective features and functionality of Qumulo Core as _{{site.azure.qumuloOnAzureLong}}({{site.azure.qumuloOnAzureShort}})_ or _the service._{% endcapture %}
 {% include tip.html content=inThisGuide %}

-The {{site.azure.qumuloOnAzureLong}} lets you configure file protocols, quotas, replication, and other features regardless of underlying infrastructure or storage and without requiring the tracking of resource quotas and costs.
+{{site.azure.qumuloOnAzureShort}} lets you configure file protocols, quotas, replication, and other features regardless of underlying infrastructure or storage and without requiring the tracking of resource quotas and costs.
 It receives the latest updates and features continuously and, when issues occur, replaces compute and storage resources automatically.

-For instructions on deploying the service in Azure, see [Getting Started with {{site.azure.qumuloOnAzureLong}}](getting-started-qumulo-scalable-file-service.md).
+For instructions on deploying the service in Azure, see [Getting Started with {{site.azure.qumuloOnAzureShort}}](getting-started-qumulo-scalable-file-service.md).

-{% capture emailAzure %}For help with expanding the capacity of your {{site.azure.qumuloOnAzureLong}}, {{site.azure.emailAzure}}{% endcapture %}
+{% capture emailAzure %}For help with expanding the capacity of {{site.azure.qumuloOnAzureShort}}, {{site.azure.emailAzure}}{% endcapture %}
 {% include note.html content=emailAzure %}

-## Deploying the {{site.azure.qumuloOnAzureLong}}
+## Deploying {{site.azure.qumuloOnAzureLong}}
 This section outlines the process of configuring and deploying the service.

 1. You specify the following configuration.